-- 1. Minimum Setbacks. - [a] In all districts, parking garages shall be governed by the setback requirements applicable in the relevant district to principal or accessory buildings, whichever is appropriate.

-[b] Parking areas set back from lot lines and streets.
-In all districts, no part of any parking area, other than driveways for ingress and egress, shall be located closer to a street or lot line than the minimum setback required for a one-story principal building in the relevant district or by the buffer and landscaping requirements of Article 4 |§ 305-28, Buffers Areas and § 305-42, Landscaping, whichever is less.

-2. Parking Dimensions.

-[a] Each off-street parking space shall have the following minimum dimensions, in feet:
+- 1. Minimum Setbacks. - [a] In all districts, parking garages shall be governed by the setback requirements applicable in the relevant district to principal or accessory buildings, whichever is appropriate. - [b] Parking areas set back from lot lines and streets.
+In all districts, no part of any parking area, other than driveways for ingress and egress, shall be located closer to a street or lot line than the minimum setback required for a one-story principal building in the relevant district or by the buffer and landscaping requirements of Error!
+Reference source not found., Buffers Areas and § 305-42, Landscaping, whichever is less. - [c] Exception for residential driveway serving up to 4 units.
+A residential driveway, unless providing shared access, shall be setback a minimum of 2.5 feet from the property line. - 2.
+Parking Dimensions. - [a] Each off-street parking space shall have the following minimum dimensions, in feet: